 About the Tohoku Medical Megabank (TMM) Project

-The TMM project aims at reconstruction from the Great East Japan Earthquake and realization of personalized prevention and medical care.
-Tohoku University Tohoku Medical Megabank Organization and Iwate Medical University Iwate Tohoku Medical Megabank Organization are the implementing institutions of the TMM project, which aims to contribute to the creative recovery of medical care in the areas affected by the Great East Japan Earthquake and to improve the health of the victims.
-The TMM Project has been conducted by the Japan Agency for Medical Research and Development (AMED), which has been serving as the organization in charge of research support for this project since fiscal year 2015.
+The TMM Project aims at reconstruction from the Great East Japan Earthquake and realization of personalized prevention and medical care.
+Tohoku University Tohoku Medical Megabank Organization and Iwate Medical University Iwate Tohoku Medical Megabank Organization are the implementing institutions of the TMM project.
+The TMM Project has been conducted by the Japan Agency for Medical Research and Development (AMED), which has been serving as the research support organization for the project since fiscal year 2015.

-The Pharmaceutical Manufacturers Association of Japan (PMAJ) is a voluntary association of 72 R&D-oriented pharmaceutical companies (as of December 1, 2020). established in 1968, PMAJ has contributed to global healthcare through research and development of innovative new drugs for ethical drugs under the motto "realization of patient-participatory medicine".
+JPMA is a voluntary association of 72 R&D-oriented pharmaceutical companies (as of December 1, 2020). established in 1968, JPMA has contributed to global healthcare through research and development of innovative new drugs for ethical use under the motto "Realization of patient-participatory medicine".

-The Pharmaceutical Manufacturers Association of Japan (PMAJ) is developing multifaceted measures to solve various problems common to the pharmaceutical industry, to deepen understanding of pharmaceuticals, and to promote international collaboration.
-In particular, we are working for the sound development of the pharmaceutical industry by strengthening our advocacy activities for the realization of innovation promotion policies, addressing internationalization, and strengthening our public relations system.
+JPMA is developing multifaceted measures to solve various problems common to the pharmaceutical industry, to deepen understanding of pharmaceuticals, and to collaborate internationally.
+In addition, MICIN is committed to the sound development of the pharmaceutical industry, particularly by strengthening its advocacy activities for the realization of innovation promotion policies, addressing internationalization, and enhancing its public relations system.

 About MICIN Corporation

 MICIN, Inc. was founded in 2015 by Seigo Hara, a physician and CEO.
-MICIN operates an application business that handles online medical treatment and drug administration guidance, a data solution business that analyzes and utilizes medical data with AI, etc., and a digital solution business for clinical development of pharmaceutical products.
+MICIN operates an application business that handles online medical treatment and drug administration guidance, a data solution business that analyzes and utilizes medical data through AI and other means, and a digital solution business for clinical development of pharmaceutical products.
 We aim to realize our vision of "a world where all people can live and die with dignity.
-The company aims to realize its vision of "a world where all people can live with satisfaction and live their final days to the fullest.
+We aim to realize our vision of "a world where all people can live with satisfaction and live their final days to the fullest.

 Share this page